nutanix/libvfio-user/README.md

 The device driver can allow parts of the virtual device to be memory mapped by the virtual machine (e.g. the PCI BARs).
 The business logic needs to implement the mmap callback and reply to the request passing the memory address whose backing pages are then used to satisfy the original mmap call.
-Currently reading and writing of the memory mapped memory by the client goes undetected by libmuser, the business logic needs to poll.
-In the future we plan to implement a mechanism in order to provide notifications to libmuser whenever a page is written to.
+Currently reading and writing of the memory mapped memory by the client goes undetected by `libvfio-user`, the business logic needs to poll.
+In the future we plan to implement a mechanism in order to provide notifications to `libvfio-user` whenever a page is written to.

 Interrupts
 ----------

-Interrupts are implemented by passing the event file descriptor to libmuser and then notifying it about it. libmuser can then trigger interrupts simply by writing to it.
+Interrupts are implemented by passing the event file descriptor to `libvfio-user` and then notifying it about it. `libvfio-user` can then trigger interrupts simply by writing to it.
 This can be much more expensive compared to triggering interrupts from the kernel, however this performance penalty is perfectly acceptable when prototyping the functional aspect of a device driver.

 Building muser
 ==============

-Just do:
+Build requirements:

+ * `cmake` (v2 or above)
+ * `libjson-c-dev` / `libjson-c-devel`
+ * `libcmocka-dev` / `libcmocka-devel`

+To build:

     make && make install
+    # optional
+    make test

-By default a debug build is created, to create a release build do:
+By default a debug build is created.
+To create a release build do:

     make BUILD_TYPE=rel

 The kernel headers are necessary because VFIO structs and defines are reused.
-To enable Python bindings set the PYTHON_BINDINGS environment variable to a non-empty string.
+To enable Python bindings set the `PYTHON_BINDINGS` environment variable to a non-empty string.

-Finally build your program and link it to libmuser.so.
+Finally build your program and link with `libvfio-user.so`.

 Example
 =======

-Directory samples/ contains a client/server implementation.
+The [samples directory](./samples/) contains a client/server implementation.
 The server implements a device that can be programmed to trigger interrupts (INTx) to the client.
 This is done by writing the desired time in seconds since Epoch.
-The server then trigger an evenfd-based IRQ and then a message-based one (in order to demonstrate how it's done when passing of file descriptors isn't possible/desirable).
+The server then trigger an eventfd-based IRQ and then a message-based one (in order to demonstrate how it's done when passing of file descriptors isn't possible/desirable).

-The client excersices all commands in the vfio-protocol, and then proceeds to perform live migration.
-The client spawns the destination server (this would be normally done by libvirt) and then migrates the device state, before switching entirely to the destination server.
+The client excercises all commands in the vfio-user protocol, and then proceeds to perform live migration.
+The client spawns the destination server (this would be normally done by `libvirt`) and then migrates the device state, before switching entirely to the destination server.
 We re-use the source client instead of spawning a destination one as this is something libvirt/QEMU would normally do.
 To spice things up, the client programmes the source server to